-It is said that the origin of the Tibetan form of polyandry, with its desire to preserve family property intact, was with the Kams, and that the natives of the other Tibetan provinces of Tsang and U developed the practice later.
-This may well be so, for while among the Kams it is to all intents and purposes universal, in the other two provinces it is not so widely general.
-The women-folk defend polyandry on the ground that it gives the female more importance in the community, and while polygyny is not unknown, the women of the higher grades rather despise the comparatively help-less women of India and the polygamic rule under which they live.
+The origin of the Tibetan form of polyandry, with its desire to preserve the family property intact, is said to have been with the Khams, and that the natives of the other Tibetan provinces of Tsang and U developed the practice later.
+This may well be so, for while amongst the Khams it is to all intents and purposes universal, in the other two provinces it is not so widely general.
+The womenfolk defend polyandry on the ground that it gives the female more importance in the community, and while polygamy is not unknown, the women of the higher grades rather despise the comparatively help-less women of India and the polygamic rule under which they live.

 It is not a difficult matter to obtain divorce in Tibet, provided the injured party desiring to sever the matrimonial bond is prepared to pay for the accommodation.
-The divorce fees vary according to circumstances, but are governed by definite laws.
-Should the husband desire to rid himself of his wife, and make charges against her which are groundless, and the wife is still content to live with her husband, he must pay to her twelve gold sho (equal to about ninety rupees), and in addition make over to her six pounds of barley for every day, and an equal amount for every night she has been with him since the wedding-day.
-All presents made to the wife since the wedding-day, or a sum equivalent to their value, must be given to her, and she may retain all jewelry given her by her relatives.
+The divorce "fees" vary according to circumstances, but are governed by definite laws.
+Should the husband desire to rid himself of his wife, and make charges against her which are groundless, and the wife is still content to live with her husband, he must pay to her twelve gold sho (equal to about ninety rupees), and in addition make over to her six pounds of barley for every day, and an equal amount for every night, she has been with him since the wedding-day.
+All presents made to the wife since the wedding-day, or a sum equivalent to their value, must be given to her, and she may retain all jewellery given her by her relatives.